jiang-taibai/markdown-renumber/README-en_US.md

 ## 2. Project Features

-- One-click processing: You only need to import the Markdown document to be numbered, and all operations can be completed
+- **One-click processing**: You only need to import the Markdown document to be numbered, and all operations can be completed
-- The whole process of number removal and generation: the original title number can be removed and then re-numbered
+- **The whole process of number removal and generation**: the original title number can be removed and then re-numbered
-- Operation-friendly: Web-based GUI interface, no need to execute code
+- **Operation-friendly**: Web-based GUI interface, no need to execute code
-- Highly customizable: Native serial number removal rules are implemented by regular expression lists, and number generation rules can be highly customized by users.
+- **Highly customizable**: Native serial number removal rules are implemented by regular expression lists, and number generation rules can be highly customized by users.
-- Safe and reliable: the project is open source and documents can be processed offline.
+- **Safe and reliable**: the project is open source and documents can be processed offline.
 Configuration files are stored locally and are not uploaded to the server.
 No user information will be collected

 ## 3. Use